What is Suicide Postvention?

 The LOSS Team model was originally created by Dr. Frank Campbell at the Baton Rouge Crisis and Trauma Center in 1998.
 Dr. Campbell identified that it was taking loss survivors an average of more than four years before they reached out for support.

 A LOSS Team at the scene of a suicide provides loss survivors with practical support and a connection to resources.
-But, most importantly, they provide an instillation of hope.
+And, most importantly, they provide an instillation of hope.